 Bio

-From 2017 to 2022, I pursued a PhD in Statistics at Columbia University and wrote a PhD thesis on Markov chain Monte Carlo and Bayesian modeling.
-My advisor was professor Andrew Gelman.
+From 2017 to 2022, I pursued a PhD in Statistics at Columbia University and wrote a PhD thesis on Markov chain Monte Carlo and Bayesian modeling under the supervision of professor Andrew Gelman.

 From 2022 to 2025, I was a postdocotoral research fellow at the Flatiron Institute, Center for Computational Mathematics, in New York.
 My primary affiliation was with the Computational Statistics group.
 I was also part of the institute’s greater research effort in Machine Learning.